Scientific Name

 Choose a location that gets full sun and has well-draining soil.
 Water your Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
 During the fall, reduce watering to every five weeks if the ground dries.
 In winter, keep Cleistocactus dry, or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
 Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
 A slow-release fertilizer applied in the spring will be sufficient for the whole year.

 It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the main stem's base.
-If an offset is removed to be used in propagation, remember to let it dry for a week or so, letting the wound heal.
+If an offset is removed for propagation, remember to let it dry for a week or so, allowing the wound to heal.

 See more at How to Grow and Care for Cleistocactus.